cacophony-wj/LeS/README.md

 # Crafting the Female Bodies

-I have not included pre-generated BodySlide files due to distribution issues.
-I have also not distributed custom patches as they would be huge.
-So, you will have to customize female bodies yourself.

-**Warning: If you skip all this and launch the game, your women will look be tiny then fat, change shape in different armor, and have flat chests with melting physics.
-Please, follow the readme.**
+Unfortunately I don't feel comfortable offering precompiled BodySlide outputs because this essentially rehosts all of a 3D modelers' work in another location.
+So you will have to build them yourself.
+Please don't abandon me here, I've minimized the steps as much as possible.
+There are only four options you really have to choose from and they're all hair colors, it's pretty much an autopilot procedure.
+Check out the document below.

 [Female Bodies and Outfits](https://github.com/cacophony-wj/LeS/blob/master/BODYSLIDE.md)

 # Launching the Game

 The rest must be completed after the game itself is launched.
-Oh yes, there's more.
 I recommend bringing up this readme on a portable device by navigating to [www.wabbajack.org](https://www.wabbajack.org) and referring to the Gallery.
 Anyway, Launch the modlist from the command which reads **RUN ME TO START THE GAME**, create your character, and follow _all_ of the instructions in the below link:

 [Licentia Configuration](https://github.com/cacophony-wj/LeS/blob/master/MCMs.MD)